arackaf/micro-graphql-react/readme.md

 ## Query decorator

-The `query` decorator is not as flexible as the GraphQL component, but it can be simpler for less complex use cases.
+The `query` decorator is not as flexible as the GraphQL component, but it can be ideal for less complex use cases.

 ```javascript
 import { query } from "micro-graphql-react";